APCA

 Accessible Perceptual Contrast Algorithm in a nutshell

 APCA was developed independently as a part of the future WCAG 3 standards, with the guidance and oversight of members of the W3 AGWG, Members of the US Access Board, and members of the accessibility community at large.
-All participants, beta testers, early adopters, are deeply thanked for their comments and contributions to the development of the APCA.
+All participants, beta testers, early adopters, are deeply thanked for their continuing comments and contributions to the development of the APCA.
 Readability is for all!

 - APCA uses modern vision science and is perceptually uniform.